Dan0sz/host-webfonts-locally/readme.md

-# OMGF | Host Google Fonts Locally
+# OMGF | GDPR Compliant, Faster Google Fonts.
+Easy.

 OMGF automagically caches the Google Fonts used by your theme/plugins locally.
 No configuration (or brains) required!